-Savannah Fire Rescue History
+Savannah Fire Department History

-Savannah Fire Rescue is older than the United States of America.
+The Savannah Fire Department is older than the United States of America.
 Savannah’s first fire company was formed in 1759 when Georgia was still a British Colony.
 Citizens began to focus on fire safety after a profitable silk processing factory and 7,040 pounds of silk cocoons were destroyed by fire in 1758.
 At that time the City of Savannah was bound by what is now Jefferson Street to the west, Lincoln Street to the east, Oglethorpe to the south and the Savannah River to the north.
 Within that small space were 6 squares, 12 city streets, Christ Church, an independent meeting house, a council house, a courthouse, the silk factory and 400 homes made entirely of wood -including the chimneys.
 So in 1759 the fire conscious community purchased a hand engine, appointed 15 volunteers to fight fires and implemented the first fire ordinance.
-Savannah Fire Rescue was born.
+The Savannah Fire Department was born.

 Firefighting in the 1700s